R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the applicable binary package for your operating system or use your favorite package management system to install the Terraform package.
+The [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started) page has additional tutorials for installing Terraform.

-With Terraform installed, let's dive right into it and start creating some infrastructure.

-Most guys find it easiest to create a new directory on there local machine and create Terraform configuration code inside it.
+After you install Terraform on your local machine, create a new directory and then navigate into it.

 ```shell
 $ mkdir terraform-demo